Kelvinpheel/alx-zero_day/0x03-git/README.md

-Read me file for the Repo session
+Read me file for the Repo session updated as asked